asanders4205/Image_Preprocessing/README.md

 '''
+# Image Quality Classifier #

-# The goal of this process is to classify images as good quality or bad quality #
+## The goal of this process is to classify images as good quality or bad quality! ##
 We will be using the BIQ2021 dataset found on Kaggle here: https://www.kaggle.com/datasets/nisarahmedrana/biq2021